zane0703/zane0703/README.md

 # Hi there 👋 I'm Zane

 ### 🌱 I’m currently learning
+ - C
+ - Digital Logic
- - C#
+ - Verilog
- - Data structures and algorithms
 ### 💬 Ask me about
 - Java
 - JavaScript
 - BackEnd
-### 🔭 I’m currently working on
-- Final year project
 <!--
 **zane0703/zane0703** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.